 West Nile virus

-These diseases may or may not prove to be fatal for victims, but they will certainly require professional medical attention in order to treat.
-If you think or know that you have been bitten by a mosquito, pay special attention to your health and symptoms in the coming days.
+These diseases may or may not prove fatal for victims, but they will certainly require professional medical attention to treat.
+If you think or know that a mosquito has bitten you, pay special attention to your health and symptoms in the coming days.
 The sooner you visit your doctor after receiving a mosquito bite, the better.

 Why do I have a mosquito problem?

-The vast majority of mosquito populations in the Texas area require high levels of humidity, large amounts of shade, and generally warm temperatures in order to breed and thrive.
+The vast majority of mosquito populations in the Texas area require high levels of humidity, large amounts of shade, and generally warm temperatures to breed and thrive.

 Where will I find mosquitoes?

-You may find mosquitoes almost anywhere in the yard, particularly in the shade of large trees, inside of green bushes (such as boxwoods), or near a source of water.
+You may find mosquitoes almost anywhere in the yard, particularly in the shade of large trees, inside green bushes (such as boxwoods), or near a water source.
 Any fountains, ponds, pools, or hot tubs could attract mosquito activity and breeding.

 How do I get rid of mosquitoes?

 Instead, rely on the mosquito control experts at EcoArmor Pest Defense.
-For years, our team has been bringing the highest quality products, treatments, and prevention measures to homeowners in Anna, Melissa, Van Alstyne, McKinney, and surrounding areas.
+For years, our team has brought the highest quality products, treatments, and prevention measures to homeowners in Anna, Melissa, Van Alstyne, McKinney, and surrounding areas.

 We are ready to partner with you to reduce mosquito populations at any time.
 Contact us to learn more about our seasonal mosquito abatement services.